j9t/little-books/manuscript/html-css-frameworks.md

   - Announcements (low-volume essentials which should go to the developers and users lists, too)
 * Trackers for live implementations

-A framework site and an announcements list are particularly noteworthy, as they can pay good dividends to framework owners and developers.
+A framework site and an announcements list are particularly noteworthy, as they can pay dividends to framework owners and developers.
 The site serves as a hub for information and documentation.
 An announcements list is indispensable to inform customers about new releases and guide framework users.

 Support also falls into the logistics category.
 It does not get more attention here because, for one, we “embed” support at several landmarks along the way—in quality goals and principles, in documentation and logistics—and for another, support is more of a tangential topic that depends on the complexity and circumstances of the framework and the problems it tries to solve.

 D> To repeat, for expert framework development, we need to pay special attention to:
 D>
 D> * Principles
-D> * A prototype
+D> * Prototype
 D> * Quality management
 D> * Maintenance
 D> * Documentation